This post may include affiliate links. Thank you for your support.

 It’s so stinkin’ easy!
 The magic of maceration lies in its simplicity.
 Just grab the fruit of your choice and sprinkle it with a pinch of sugar.
 That’s it!
 The sugar merely coaxes out the innate sweetness of your fruit, enhancing the natural flavors without overpowering them.
 Marinating fruit also softens it, making it easy to incorporate into tons of applications without needing to cook it first.

 It’s the gateway to FlavorTown.
 Once your fruit has been kissed by sugar and left to macerate, it’s ready to play the starring role in a variety of culinary performances.
-Breakfast will never be the same again when you crown your pancakes and waffles with a generous spoonful of macerated berries.
+Breakfast will never be the same again when you crown your pancakes, cinnamon waffles, and French toast stick recipes with a generous spoonful of macerated berries.

 Or, imagine a luscious whipped yogurt bowl, adorned with a colorful medley of macerated mango and kiwi – each spoonful like a colorful party popper for your mouth.
 And for dessert lovers, create delectable ice cream sundaes with a medley of sugar marinated fruits, topped with whipped cream and crowned with a sprinkle of nuts.